Reality TV program ‘Cops’ comes to Sonoma County

 “We want to showcase the good, hard work deputies do,” said sheriff’s spokesman Sgt.
 Spencer Crum.
 “It will also show the challenges law enforcement face.”

-A two-person team from Santa Monica-based Langley Productions are set to show up at the 4 p.m.
-Tuesday briefing at the Sheriff’s Office before they will be assigned to a deputy for a swing-shift ride-along, Crum said.
+A two-person team from Santa Monica-based Langley Productions are set to show up at today’s 4 p.m. briefing at the Sheriff’s Office before they will be assigned to a deputy for a swing-shift ride-along, Crum said.

 A cameraman will sit in the front seat of a patrol vehicle and a sound operator will sit in the back to record deputies on the 10-hour swing-shifts from, 4 p.m. to 2 a.m.
 Tuesday through Saturday, Crum said.